100% of all profits from LLL go to funding the One Room (un)Schoolhouse.

 Once you are in the course you will have the option of adding a Permaculture Design Certificate for $400.
 If you complete this option we will include you in our listing of LLL Permaculture Design Certificate graduates.

 Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.

 ~ Margaret Mead

 What is it worth to you?

-Most Permaculture Design Courses cost between $2000 and $3000 plus travel and accommodation costs ranging from $200 to $3000 and they don’t include any of the super important aspects of Cultural Repair and Course Bonuses of Lazy-Lady Living.
+Most Permaculture Design Courses cost between $2000 and $3000 plus travel and accommodation costs ranging from $200 to $3000 and they don’t include many of the LLL unique aspects of Cultural Repair.
 In comparison Lazy-Lady Living is a bargain.

 We have been doing this for a long-a@$ time and want to help you cut to the quick and get your inner farmer released so you can start changing the world one garden, one choice, one neighborhood at a time!
 Let’s do it!

 What are you waiting for?
 Join the revolution!

 Our Guarantee.
 Try LLL for up to 30 days (from your first day of enrollment), do all the homework, and if it’s not for you for any reason, we will refund your money in full.